SpencerCDixon/imagery-frontend/README.md

 nvm install 5.1 && nvm use 5.1
 npm install

-npm start                    # will start the app with Redux loggin inline
+npm start                    # will start the app with Redux Devtools inline
 # OR
-npm run dev:nw               # this will run app with Redux logging in a new window
+npm run dev:nw               # this will run app with Redux Devtools in a new window

 # finally:
 open http://localhost:3000   # NOTE: make sure backend is running successfully on port 4567